edgedb/edgedb/docs/guides/deployment/fly_io.rst

             timeout = "2s"

 In the same directory, we'll now `deploy our app <#start-edgedb>`_.

-Keep in mind that your public DSN should point to the port used in ``[[services.ports]]``.
-This will look like ``edgedb://edgedb:$PASSWORD@$EDB_APP.fly.dev:5656`` in our example.

-Finally, you will need to expose the TLS certificate so it may be used on other services.
-For platforms such as Netlify, you may specify this as a ``EDGEDB_TLS_CA`` secret.
-We can securely access our certificate through
-SSH:
+This makes the EdgeDB port available to the outside world.
+You can now access the instance from any host via the following public DSN:
+``edgedb://edgedb:$PASSWORD@$EDB_APP.fly.dev``.

+To secure communication between the server and the client, you will also need to set the ``EDGEDB_TLS_CA`` environment secret in your application.
+You can securely obtain the certificate content by running:

 .. code-block:: bash